 For more on the rights of minority shareholders, see What is a Minority Shareholder?

-For example, minority shareholders may request copies of record books from the company, but if they are denied access to these records, that is minority shareholder oppression because they are not being given all the information about the company’s finances.
-Another example would be if a company took action to devalue the minority shareholders, such as diverting company income to the majority shareholders through pay raises, bonuses, or personal expenses rather than as dividends, which pay to all of the shareholders as a whole.
+For example, minority shareholders may request copies of record books from the company.
+Still, suppose they are denied access to these records.
+In that case, that is minority shareholder oppression because they are not being given all the information about the company’s finances.
+Another example would be if a company took action to devalue the minority shareholders, such as diverting company income to the majority shareholders through pay raises, bonuses, or personal expenses rather than as dividends, which pay to all shareholders as a whole.

-Many elements of minority shareholder oppression are most directly and easily protected through contracts made between the shareholders and the companies they own.
-Meaning, if you want to avoid minority oppression, you will need to make sure your shareholders agreement contains the protection you need.
+Many elements of minority shareholder oppression are most directly and easily protected through contracts between the shareholders and the companies they own.
+To avoid minority oppression, you must ensure your shareholder’s agreement contains the protection you need.

 It is recommended to seek advice from a contract attorney for specifics, but here are some of the things to look for in a shareholders agreement that will provide the strongest protection against minority shareholder oppression: